Speak to a human at Graphic Design Supplies

 What Is the Difference Between Dye and Pigment Inks?

-dye and pigment ink differencesThis is one of our most commonly asked questions at GDS, so we wrote this?guide for anyone who has ever wondered what the difference between dye and pigment inks are.
-This information can also be helpful to learn about before embarking upon your next printer purchase, so you know which ink system will best suit your needs.
+This is one of the most commonly asked questions at GDS.
+This guide should help to understand the difference between dye and pigment ink.
+This information can also be useful before embarking upon your next printer purchase.
+You then know which ink system will best suit your needs.

-So what is the difference between dye ink and pigment ink?
+So, what is the difference between dye ink and pigment ink?

-At GDS | Graphic Design Supplies, we stock the full range of hardware and the full complement of genuine inks for Canon, HP and also for Epson Printers.
-We only recommend using genuine inks, to ensure the best possible results from your prints and also to protect your printer warranty and the printheads from damage from using inferior inks.
+GDS | Graphic Design Supplies stock the full range of hardware and the full complement of genuine inks for Canon, HP, and Epson Printers.
+GDS recommend using only genuine inks to ensure the best possible results from your prints and also to protect your printer warranty and the printheads from damage from using 3rd party ‘compatible’ inks.

-We also stock a huge range of compatible media for use with dye and pigment inks.
+GDS also stock a huge range of compatible media for use with dye and pigment inks.
 It is important to note that the paper is just as significant as the ink in determining the print life and print quality.

 Back to top